28.7: Calcium Signaling

 We have already described the key calcium-binding protein, calmodulin.
 On binding Ca2+, it undergoes a profound conformational change that allows it to interact with a family of key signaling kinases called CAM and Ca2+/CAM-Dependent Protein Kinases (CAMKs).

 They have an N-terminal catalytic domain and a C-terminal association domain that facilitates multimer formation into large holoenzymes with 12 or 14 CAMK monomeric subunits (a homomer or heteromer).
-These two domains are separated by a linker/regulatory domain that has a CAM binding site, an autoinhibitory region, and key Ser and Thr side chains that are targets for phosphorylation.
+These two domains are separated by a linker/regulatory domain with a CAM binding site, an autoinhibitory region, and key Ser and Thr side chains that are targets for phosphorylation.
 Figure \(\PageIndex{11}\) shows the domain structure of the CAMKII monomer (a), the overall structure of a homododecamer (b), and the mechanism for activation of kinase activity (c).

 T253, T286, and T305/306 are targets of autophosphorylation.
 M281/282 are also sites for oxidative modification.
 The C-terminal association domain allows multimer formation.
 It has a variable region that differentiates CaMKII subtypes.
 Panel (b) shows the multimer that forms on interactions of multiple association domains on different CAMKIIs.
-Panel (c) shows binding of CAM promotes the phosphorylation of key residues including T286 (through autophosphorylation).
+Panel (c) shows that binding of CAM promotes the phosphorylation of key residues, including T286 (through autophosphorylation).

 Figure \(\PageIndex{12}\) shows an interactive iCn3D model of a single subunit of human Ca2+ Calmodulin- Dependent Kinase II Holoenzyme (3SOA)